Without a doubt, Autumn in the High Country can be summed up by two major attractions: spectacular leaves and Woolly Worms.

 Breathtaking views of the fall colors can be found virtually anywhere in the county, but few can compare to the overwhelming character of Wiseman's view in the Linville Falls community.
 Take the Blue Ridge Parkway or Hwy.
 221 South to Linville Falls, and then turn left on Hwy.
 183 from 221 South.
 The entrance to Wiseman's view is less than a mile on the right.

 For the most brilliant color you need to be looking for hillsides covered in maple trees.
 Trees in this species turn a range of colors from yellow to orange to crimson, depending on how much sunlight reaches each leaf after the green pigments begin to fade.
 Excellent locations for these bright color are beneath the Linn Cove Viaduct on the Blue Ridge Parkway (photo upper left) and at Sugar Mountain, a summit named for its forest full of sugar maples.

 The hectic pace of summer slows markedly in the fall as the area prepares for the coming snows, but one of the last explosions of excitement before the Woolly Worm is the Avery County Agricultural and Horticultural Fair in mid-September.
 An old-fashioned county fair, the Avery A&H has all the midway rides, livestock and produce judging, and arts and crafts ribbons you could ask for.
 The Fair is held in the tiny community of Cranberry near the intersection of Hwy.
 19-E and NC 194 between Newland and Elk Park.

 We recommend that you have lodging reservations lined up in advance when visiting Avery County during the leaf-looking season.
-Give the Chamber a call at 800-972-2183 and we'll let you know who has vacancies.
+Please refer to the homepage of our website for lodging recommendations and the 2015 Vacation Guide.